stantoncbradley/InitialRouteExample/README.md

+## Dynamic React Navigation Initial Route Example

+This example demonstrates how to configure a dynamic initial route using [React Navigation](https://reactnavigation.org/).
+Specify, this repo addresses [#458](https://github.com/react-community/react-navigation/issues/458).
+In this app, we want our initial route to render the main screen if the user is logged in, otherwise we want to render the login screen.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).